 In Novevember 2013, Turntable.fm announced that it will be shutting down its consumer-facing service, instead focusing primarily on “Turntable Live,” its product for letting bands and artist perform and broadcast live to fans across the globe.

-In June 2013, MySpace unveiled its flashy relaunch.
+In June 2013, unveiled its.
 The new MySpace has a big focus on music (and Justin Timberlake) and looks almost nothing like the social network most of us actively used in the mid-2000s.

 Unfortunately, when the new MySpace made its official debut, it also meant that all vintage MySpace content ceased to exist.
 That means that photos, blog entries, comments and messages from before June 2013 no longer exist.

 The worst part?
-MySpace didn’t give users (or the Internet Archive) a warning that the big refresh was coming, meaning many users were left blind-sided when their memories just disappeared.
+MySpace didn’t give users (or the Internet Archive) a warning that the big refresh was coming, meaning many users were left blind-sided when their memories .

 MySpace has made it possible for users to recover their old blogs and photos — but the MySpace as we used it is gone.